mcorbe/talemo/docs/product-requirements.v2.md

 ### 11.3 Detailed Business Model (€1M ARR Pre-Seed Milestone)

-Based on our creator-led revenue model and best-available AI-inference benchmarks, we've developed a comprehensive business model to reach €1M ARR with a capital-efficient approach, requiring significantly fewer users than our previous ad-heavy model.
+Based on our creator-led revenue model and best-available AI-inference benchmarks, we've developed a comprehensive business model to reach €1M ARR with a capital-efficient approach, requiring significantly fewer users than a traditional ad-heavy model would demand.

 #### 11.3.1 Revenue Assumptions (FY2025)